andrewrk/groovebasin/README.md

 1. In your mpd conf file, uncomment the "httpd" `audio_output` and configure the port.
 Recommended "vorbis" encoder for better browser support.

-2. Restart mpd.

-3. Add the correct `mpd.stream_url` to your `~/.groovebasinrc` config file.
+2. Add the correct `mpd.stream_url` to your `~/.groovebasinrc` config file.
    It should look something like `http://your.server.org:8000/mpd.ogg`

-4. Be sure that both `http.port` and the streaming port are forwarded to your server in your router settings.
+3. Restart mpd and groovebasind.

 ## Screenshots